Mefaw1337/nanosense/README.md

 # Nanosense

-Source is fixed and not posted on github so i post it .
+・Source is fixed and not posted on github so i post it .

-Resolver is shit , the cheat have very bad performance in hvh
+・Resolver is shit , the cheat have very bad performance in hvh

-Here is some pictures
+・Here is some pictures

 ![](1.png)
 ![](2.png)